bmlt-enabled/NA-Meeting-List-Administrator/README.md

 CHANGELIST
 ----------
+***Version 1.2.3.2002* ** *- December 8, 2017*

+- It looks like I may have figured out what was causing the occasional hangs after editing.
+We'll see...

 ***Version 1.2.3.2001* ** *- December 7, 2017*

 - Apple's site wasn't updated to accept the new binaries, which forced me to wait a couple of days, and try again.
 This release has no change from .2000.